BeardedDonut/Restaurant-Server/README.md

   - JUnit
   - Postman

+  ### Note:
+  We have also provided some endpoint test using Postman you can import them and test the application as you wish

   ### Front End Application
   We have also developed a front-end application using Angular 5 you can find the application in the link below: